 |REI Co-op Flash Air 2||$299||2 lbs.
 8 oz.||28.7 sq. ft.||15D||42 in.||2||1P, 2P|

 Big Agnes’ Fly Creek HV UL2 is a leading ultralight backpacking tent for its feathery build, double-wall construction, and competitive price.
 Its closest competitor in the UL category is Nemo’s Hornet 2P.
-The tents are nearly identical in weight (the Fly Creek wins out by 2 oz.), durability (the Nemo uses 10 and 15D fabrics), build quality, and similarly tight quarters inside.
+The tents are nearly identical in weight (the Fly Creek wins out by 2 oz.), durability (the Nemo uses 10 and 15D fabrics while the Big Agnes uses 15 and 20D), build quality, and similarly tight quarters inside.
 Further, both excel for solo backpackers despite their two-person designations.
-That said, the Hornet is the more convenient option thanks to its two door/vestibule layout.
-And despite being a little cramped, the side doors and dual vestibules do make it feel less claustrophobic overall.
+That said, the Hornet is the more convenient option thanks to its two door/vestibule layout, which makes it feel less claustrophobic overall.
 All in all, given the similarity in weight and identical cost, we give the edge to the Hornet for its less compromised build.

 Big Agnes’ own Tiger Wall is an interesting alternative to consider, combining design elements of the Fly Creek and the more feature-rich and spacious Copper Spur.
-Like the Fly Creek, the Tiger Wall UL2 now uses a solution-dyed fabric and is semi-freestanding, but adds a center ridge pole and two door/vestibule layout that greatly improves livability.
+Like the Fly Creek, the Tiger Wall UL2 now uses a solution-dyed fabric and is semi-freestanding but adds a center ridge pole and two door/vestibule layout that greatly improves livability and stability in high winds.
 The Tiger Wall is still fairly snug inside despite these additions (it has the same square footage), although it can accommodate two backpackers much more easily than the Fly Creek.
 All in all, the Tiger Wall strikes us as the better-balanced build, and especially given that it only weighs an additional 4 ounces.

 Moving into the cottage tent industry, the Tarptent Double Rainbow is another quality UL design to consider.
-Stacked up to the Fly Creek, the Tarptent is more affordable at $299 but weighs a bit more at 2 pounds 9.8 ounces all in (including poles, stakes, and the stuff sack) and uses a non-freestanding construction.
-The Tarptent’s hybrid single-wall build also makes it more prone to moisture build-up, and the Double Rainbow doesn’t come with sealed seams (you can pay for this service from Tarptent for an additional $35).
-In the end, the Double Rainbow is cheaper and more durable than the Fly Creek, but the Big Agnes wins out in almost every other category.
+Stacked up to the Fly Creek, the Tarptent is more affordable at $319 but weighs considerably more at 2 pounds 10 ounces all in (including poles, stakes, and the stuff sack) and uses a non-freestanding construction.
+The Tarptent’s hybrid single-wall build also makes it more prone to moisture buildup, and the Double Rainbow doesn’t come with sealed seams (you can pay for this service from Tarptent for an additional $35).
+In the end, the Double Rainbow is cheaper, more durable, and better in wind than the Fly Creek, but the Big Agnes wins out in almost every other category.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!